vVv-Keys/KEYSAC-FIVEM/README.md

 ### UPDATES:

-> Updated exception handling format to try-except blocks to implement more robust error handling for the ANTICHEAT.
+> Updated exception handling format to try-except blocks to implement MORE ROBUST ERROR handling for the ANTICHEAT.
+> ADDED DISCORD INTEGRATION/AUDIT LOG INTEGRATIONS